MadanThevar/Credit-Check-Analysis/README.md

 # 🎯 Credit Risk Analysis

 ## 🗂 Project Overview
-This project aims to analyze credit application data to identify key factors influencing credit risk, leveraging data cleaning, exploratory analysis, and visualization techniques to uncover actionable insights for predicting creditworthiness.
+This project aims to analyze credit application data to identify key factors influencing credit risk using RStudio, leveraging data cleaning, exploratory analysis, and visualization techniques to uncover actionable insights for predicting creditworthiness.

 ### 📁 Files in the Repository